Mittal-Malankiya/myMovie-client/README.md

-# MyFlix-client
+# myMovie-client

-Welcome to MyFlix-client, a web application that allows users to explore a collection of movies, manage their favorite movies, and update their user profile.
+Welcome to myMovie-client, a web application that allows users to explore a collection of movies, manage their favorite movies, and update their user profile.

 ## Overview

-MyFlix-client is a full-stack application built with React, Node.js, Express, and MongoDB.
+myMovie-client is a full-stack application built with React, Node.js, Express, and MongoDB.
 It provides features such as user authentication, profile management, and the ability to browse and interact with a catalog of movies.

 ## Features